-- 1. Catholic looked after and previously looked after children (see notes 2&3) - Catholic children who are resident in the parish of St Catherine's (see notes 3&11) - 3.
+- 1. Catholic looked after and previously looked after children (see notes 2&3) - 2.
+Catholic children who are resident in the parish of St Catherine's (see notes 3&11) - 3.
 Other Catholic children (see note 3) - 4.
-Other looked after and previously looked after children (see note 2) - Catechumens and members of an Eastern Christian Church (see notes 4&5) - Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 6) - Children of other faiths whose membership is evidenced by a religious leader (see note 7) - at least 6 places will be prioritised at St Catherine's for children of other faiths whose membership is evidenced by a religious leader - 8.
-Any other children above, the following provisions will be applied in the following order.
+Other looked after and previously looked after children (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader (see note 7) at least 6 places will be prioritised at St Catherine's for children of other faiths whose membership is evidenced by a religious leader - 8.
+Any other children

+Within each of the categories listed above, the following provisions will be applied in the following order.